crate/devrel-offshore-wind-farms-demo/README.md

 * A Jupyter notebook that lets you explore the queries shown in the conference talk.
 [Run it on Google Colab](https://github.com/crate/cratedb-examples/tree/main/topic/multi-model).
 * The raw data for this dataset, as JSON files.
 [Clone the GitHub repository](https://github.com/crate/cratedb-datasets/tree/main/devrel/uk-offshore-wind-farm-data).

-Backend servers for this project have been built using C# and Python.
+Backend servers implementations for this project are available for C# and Python.

 ## Prerequisites